ramp-eu/Robot_Agent_Node/README.md

 ## Configuration

-The RAN consists of two configuration files, the launch file which configures the ros node and the robot description which describes the capabilities of the robot platform.
+The RAN (ros node name: mars_simulation_ctv_agent) consists of two configuration files, the launch file which configures the ros node and the robot description which describes the capabilities of the robot platform.
 ### RAN launch file

 The following parameters are used to configure the RAN node.